-Born in Buenos Aires, Argentina, of Anglo-Argentinian parents, I have lived in London since the early 1980's, when I started as a graphic designer.
-I am a self-taught photographer and learnt this profession as I went along, making all the mistakes you can imagine in the process.
+Born in Buenos Aires, Argentina, of Anglo-Argentinian parents, I have lived in London since the early 1980's, when I started working as a graphic designer for a firm of consulting Engineers and Architects.

-In the 1990's, computers became accessible to everyone, and my life changed forever.
-I had studied computers at university: now I could combine my artistic side with the technology and let my imagination run wild.
-There were no more limits.
-What awaits photography in the near future will be even more amazing.
+In the 1990's, computers became accessible to everyone.
+I had studied computer systems at university back home: now I could combine my artistic side with the technology and let my imagination run wild.
+There were no more limits...

-In early 2006, I was invited to participate and show at the 4th International Fashion Photography Festival in Cannes.
-Consequently, I have exhibited there again every year and I am currently doing so in the summer of 2011.
+In early 2006, I was invited to participate and exhibit at the 4th International Fashion Photography Festival in Cannes.
+Consequently, I have exhibited there every year and I will do so again in the summer of 2014.

 PHILOSOPHY (Excerpt from the book Pixel Surgeons by Martin Dawber)